 This appendix provides information on using Oracle Database features and options in Autonomous Transaction Processing dedicated deployments.

-For equivalent information about using Oracle Database features and options in Autonomous Transaction Processing serverless deployments, see Autonomous Transaction Processing for Experienced Oracle Database Users in Using Oracle Autonomous Transaction Processing.
+- For Autonomous Transaction Processing serverless deployments: Autonomous Transaction Processing for Experienced Oracle Database Users

 - About the Autonomous Transaction Processing Dedicated Database